If you run or play sport the chances are you may have tweaked or pulled your calf.

 Regardless of whatever injury you have sustained a thorough assessment is essential to get you on the right track.
-It helps get a handle on what has happened, what stage you are at and what needs to be done.
+It helps get a handle on:

 Without this information you can often go too hard too early with a calf injury.
 This usually results in more time doing rehab and less time doing the activities you love.

-If you want to know more about calf tear anatomy and assessment check out more information here
+If you want to know more about calf tear anatomy and alternative calf issues check out more information here

-Based on your symptoms early movement and even strength work is key to establishing a good base for recovery.
-For some individuals with more significant grades of injury this may be in a non weight bearing scenario and they are likely to require crutches to get around in the first few days.
+For some individuals with more significant grades of injury, especially acute tears or in the acute early stage this may be in a non weight bearing scenario and they are likely to require crutches to get around in the first few days.
+It also likely that the use of ice compression etc is of benefit in this stage , ( read more here for best way to do this )

 Once the tissue has got to a phase of healing where it is tolerating weight bearing well and should have a nice mature scar forming, strength training is key.
 Not only for the calf but the whole lower limb.